Aditya0Kumar/job-tracker-app/README.md

 Setup values for the following parameters:

-- `MONGO_URL` - should be equal to your MongoDB connection string
+- `MONGO_URI` - should be equal to your MongoDB connection string
 - `SECRET_KEY` - any string that is secret to you.
 You can use this [Key Generator](https://www.allkeysgenerator.com/)
 - `LIFETIME` - the lifetime of the JWT.
 This will determine a few things for the app such as for how long a user can stay logged in.
 - `PORT` - is the port number you want the express server to listen to.
 4000 by default.